Everest Gokyo Valley TrekEverest Gokyo Valley Trek

 Trek Guide: Your guide is not just a pathfinder but also a companion, teacher, and problem solver.
 All our guides are licensed by the Nepal Tourism Board and have many years of experience leading treks in the Everest region.
 They speak English (some speak other languages like German, French, or Japanese as well) and are deeply knowledgeable about the local culture, mountains, and wildlife.
 On the trail, the guide will set an appropriate pace, manage the itinerary, and take care of all logistics (permits, accommodations, flight reconfirmations).
 They are trained in altitude illness recognition and basic first aid.
 If any issues arise (health or otherwise), the guide will coordinate solutions – whether that’s arranging a rest day, hiring an extra porter, or contacting our office for emergency support.

 Porters: Porters carry your duffel bags from lodge to lodge, so you can trek with just a light daypack.
-We adhere to weight limits to protect our porters’ health – generally, each porter carries no more than 25 kg (about 55 lbs) which is usually 2 trekkers’ duffels.
+We adhere to weight limits to protect our porters’ health – generally, each porter carries no more than 25 kg (about 55 lbs), which is usually 2 trekkers’ duffels.
 Our porters are strong, kind-hearted individuals, often from the same villages you’ll be trekking through.
 While their English may be limited (though some speak basic phrases), a warm smile and “Namaste” go a long way.
 You’ll be amazed at their strength and sure-footedness.

 Ready for the Adventure of a Lifetime?